Primavera (Botticelli): Composition

 The painting features six female figures and two male, along with a cupid, in an orange grove.
-The movement of the composition is from right to left, so following that direction the standard identification of the figures is: at far right "Zephyrus, the biting wind of March, kidnaps and possesses the nymph Chloris, whom he later marries and transforms into a deity; she becomes the goddess of Spring, eternal bearer of life, and is scattering roses on the ground."
-Chloris the nymph overlaps Flora, the goddess she transforms into.
+The movement of the composition is from right to left, so following that direction the standard identification of the figures is as follows: At the far right, "Zephyrus, the biting wind of March, kidnaps and possesses the nymph Chloris, whom he later marries and transforms into a deity; she becomes the goddess of Spring, eternal bearer of life, and is seen scattering roses on the ground."
+The transformation is indicated by the flowers coming out of Chloris’s mouth.
+She either is shown twice, or the statuesque figure of Flora is a different person.

-In the centre (but not exactly so) and somewhat set back from the other figures stands Venus, a red-draped woman in blue.
-Like the flower-gatherer, she returns the viewer's gaze.
+In the centre (but not exactly so) and somewhat set back from the other figures, stands Venus, a red-draped woman in blue.
 The trees behind her form a broken arch to draw the eye.
-In the air above her a blindfolded Cupid aims his bow to the left.
-On the left of the painting the Three Graces, a group of three females also in diaphanous white, join hands in a dance.
+In the air above her, a blindfolded Cupid aims his bow to the left.
+On the left of the painting, the Three Graces, a group of three females also in diaphanous white, join hands in a dance.
 At the extreme left Mercury, clothed in red with a sword and a helmet, raises his caduceus or wooden rod towards some wispy gray clouds.

 The interactions between the figures are enigmatic.
 Zephyrus and Chloris are looking at each other.
-Flora and Venus look out at the viewer, the Cupid is blindfolded, and Mercury has turned his back on the others, and looks up at the clouds.
+Flora and Venus look out of the picture, Venus returns the viewer's gaze.
+The Cupid is blindfolded, and Mercury has turned his back on the others, and looks up at the clouds.
 The central Grace looks towards him, while the other two seem to look at each other.
 Flora's smile was very unusual in painting at this date.